grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "I think you can try starting the diesels, Sylvia," Hemi shouted a moment later.

-[//]: # (I guess I'm just assuming Chips got the starters for the diesels back together --- she certainly had plenty of time.)
+[//]: # (I'm just assuming Chips got the starters for the diesels back together --- she certainly had plenty of time.)

 Percy stepped up to the engine control panel located just behind Bastian.
 This panel was showing no power to the lights and indicators that usually glowed comfortably as they communicated to the control room crew that the core propulsion systems of the boat were working.
 Percy flipped the switch to turn on power to the diesels regardless --- that circuit was also isolated from the main power circuits as a safety precaution.
 She pushed and held the starter buttons for the diesels.
 These were mechanically rigged to valves in the high-pressure system that let air flow into the engines with enough force to turn over the crankshaft and the big cylinder bores.
 The diesels required no external electricity source to start or run.